Guilherme-Vasconcelos/wallpaper-panic/README.md

 ### Compatibility
 **WIP, not working yet!**

-Wallpaper Panic is written in bash, which should not be a problem if you are using a Unix-based operating system.
+Wallpaper Panic is written in bash, which should be installed by default in most Unix-based operating systems.

 The major compatibility problem is that I have not found a way to change wallpapers in a way that is desktop environment agnostic, which means only